e-schafer/pythonic-slumber/solutions/calculus.md

 # Calculus -- examinator guide

 ## filerunner.py
-We mainly check if the candidat know how to read a file in python.
+We mainly check if the candidat know how to read a files in python.

 ## operand.py
 We will no try to see if the candidat have all the basics of OOP, but we check if he knows some stuff on python model object.